diwakar1/TypingSpeedApplication/README.md

 This is the application which is built using javascript, Bootstrap, CSS and HTML.

-This application is reponsive and mobile friendly.
+This application is responsive and mobile friendly.

 This application basically allows the user to type the given texts exactly and see the typing speeed of user accordingly.if users encounters any typo,it will give hints with letters and border turned to red .
 Otherwise letters